 - Schools/institutions must submit Customer/Student Placement Form(s) to the relevant Job Center Coach, as they occur, for training program completers who enter into unsubsidized employment;

 - Schools/institutions must demonstrate that they provide customer/student placement services for those customers referred by SETA.
-In addition, schools/institutions must continue to maintain program performance standards as outlined in the Workforce Investment Act Eligible Training Provider List Policy and Procedures Directive (RWSD13-10).
+In addition, schools/institutions must continue to maintain program performance standards as outlined in the Workforce Innovation and Opportunity Act Eligible Training Provider List Policy and Procedures Directive (RWSD13-10).
 These performance standards will be evaluated on an annual basis.

 Failure to meet any of the above mentioned guidelines may result in the LTPL provider being placed on “probation” (corrective action) and/or termination of their LTPL contract and subsequent removal from the LTPL.

-Proof of BPPE Approval or BPPE Exemption must be submitted via US Postal Service or e-mail to:
+Proof of BPPE Approval or BPPE Exemption must be submitted via US Postal Service, e-mail or fax to:

 925 Del Paso Blvd